-Longhouse Assisted Living Households and Adult Family Homes provides "Human Scale" Household Options for Seniors
+Longhouse Memory Care Households and Adult Family Homes provides "Human Scale" Household Options for Seniors

 Longhouse creates smaller, “human scale” communities for seniors that combine the comforts of a real home with comprehensive Alzheimer's and dementia memory care services.
 We believe that in senior living, smaller is better.

 The word “Longhouse” is derived from the communal dwellings that represent the earliest form of human habitation in a permanent structure.
 The name underscores that living in small, communal dwellings is the natural inclination of human beings and should be honored.
 Matthew Long, the founder of Longhouse®, grew up in the jungles of Borneo and witnessed the Dyaks using the Longhouse firsthand.
 He has adopted the name as a clarion call for smaller “human scale” communities for seniors.

 Longhouse is sponsored by Husky Senior Care, a Seattle-based in-home care company that was founded to serve the Alumni of all colleges and universities.
 The Longhouse Adult Family Homes caregivers, communication model, and operation appeal to discerning seniors and their families who demand superior service and outcomes.

 Smaller is Better